-After completing his degree as an Independent Scholar in the Honors College at the University of Oregon, David chose to explore first-hand some aspects of life which had been largely unknown to him as a young, fast-tracked scholar.
+After completing his degree as an Independent Scholar in the Honors College at the University of Oregon, David explored first-hand some aspects of life which had been unknown to him as a young, fast-tracked scholar.
 He worked for several years as a laborer/ machine operator, including in Oregon's forest products industry.
-This experience not only was "expanding" at the time, but also gave him valuable insights in later research.
-Forest policy issues -- logging of "old growth" redwoods -- remained highly controversial in California as David resumed academic pursuits in the late 1980s, providing further impetus for forest industry related research.
-As an Intercampus Exchange Student in the College of Natural Resources at the University of California, Berkeley in 1991, David was fortunate to link up with a network of scholars studying Indonesian forestry issues, beginning his foray into the study of social and environmental transformation in Southeast Asia and elsewhere.
+This experience not only was "expanding", but also gave him valuable insights in later research.
+Forest policy issues -- logging of "old growth" redwoods -- remained controversial in California as David returned to academic pursuits, providing impetus for forest industry related research.
+As an Intercampus Exchange Student at the University of California, Berkeley, David was fortunate to link up with a network of scholars studying Indonesian forestry issues, beginning his foray into study of social and environmental transformation in Southeast Asia and beyond.
 Upon selecting a focus for his doctoral research, David was very successful raising funds to carry it out.
 Support for his dissertation research was received from the Fulbright Program, the UC Institute on Global Conflict and Cooperation, and the Switzer Foundation Environmental Program.
-In 1993-94, he was a Visiting Research Fellow at the Centre for Resource and Environmental Studies at the Australian National University in Canberra, from where he based his field research.
+In 1993-94, he was a Visiting Research Fellow at the Centre for Resource and Environmental Studies at the Australian National University, from where he based his field research.

 David A. Sonnenfeld's Home Page